bigabig/saliency/README.md

-# saliency
+# Saliency
-Implementation of a Encoder Decoder + GAN for saliency detection
+Implementation of an encoder + decoder + gan model for saliency detection